happyqingye/FilterCode/README.md

 If you input the keyboard shortcuts `Ctrl+m` directly and no characters are selected in current tab, a input panel of condition is showed.
 The search is executed after you input keyword or regular expression.
 And the results of search are copied into new tab.

 The line of the matched item is folded in original tab.
 At the same time, the matched item and the related context are copied into the new tab.

+In the new tab, the original file will be opened if you double click right mouse button.
 #### Filter Code mode example
 ![Filter Code](https://raw.githubusercontent.com/happyqingye/image/master/FilterCode/FilterCodeProcess.gif)